CppMicroServices/CppMicroServices/doc/src/getting_started.rst

 The program expects a list of file system paths pointing to installable libraries.
 It will first construct a new ``Framework`` instance and then :any:`install <cppmicroservices::BundleContext::InstallBundles>` the given libraries.
-Then it goes on and starts all available bundles.
+Next, it will start all available bundles.

-When the ``Framework`` instance is destroyed, it will automatically shut down itself, essentially stopping all active bundles.
+When the ``Framework`` instance is destroyed, it will automatically shut itself down, essentially stopping all active bundles.

 .. seealso::